 Signin / Callback

-Please check your OAuth provider settings and make sure your URLs and other options are correctly set on the provider side.
+Please check your OAuth provider and make sure your URLs and other options are correctly set.

 This can occur during the handling of the callback if the